About Me

 Cornell Greenberg Lab

 A major problem in mobile robotics is predicting what parts of a given terrain will be traversable for a robot, and planning to avoid untraversable areas.
 My most recent project with the Greenberg Lab is SuperEdge, a self-supervised learning method for traversability analysis from partial environment observations.
-As part of my final project for CS 4756: Robot Learning at Cornell, I wrote up some of my findings.
+As part of my final project for CS 4756: Robot Learning at Cornell, I made a video with my findings.

 NASA Independent Verification & Validation